MODx Installation FAQ

 php_value date.timezone America/Chicago

-If you don't have access to the php.ini file and modifying .htacces gives you an error, you can try putting this line in the index.php file in the MODX site root:
+If you don't have access to the php.ini file and modifying .htacces gives you an error, you can try putting a line like this in the index.php file in the MODX site root:

 date_default_timezone_set('America/Chicago');